test-kitchen/test-kitchen/docs/content/docs/getting-started/08-manually-verifying.md

 0 updates are security updates.

-Last login: Mon May 15 14:56:09 2017 from 10.0.2.2
+Last login: Sat Sep 22 17:17:36 2018 from 10.0.2.2
 vagrant@default-ubuntu-1604:~$
 ~~~

 As you can see by the prompt above we are now in the `default-ubuntu-1604` instance.
-We'll denote the prompt in an instance with `# ` for clarity.
+We'll denote the prompt in an instance with `$ ` for clarity.
 Now to check if Git is installed:

 ~~~
-# which git
+$ which git
 /usr/bin/git
-# git --version
+$ git --version
 git version 2.7.4
 ~~~

 Rockin.
 Now we can exit out back to our workstation:

 ~~~
-# exit
+$ exit
 logout
 Connection to 127.0.0.1 closed.
 ~~~